projectcaluma/caluma/CONTRIBUTING.md

 ./manage.py makemigrations
 ```

+Writing of code can still happen outside the docker container of course.

 ### Install new requirements

-In case you needed to add new requirements you simply need to build the docker container
+In case you're adding new requirements you simply need to build the docker container
 again for those to be installed and re-open shell.

 ```bash